KittyGiraudel/site/_posts/2014-04-28-casting-map-into-list.md

 }
 ```

-If you don't like conditional return statements or if you simply want to look like a badass with an unreadable ternary mess, you could return something like this:
+If you don’t like conditional return statements or if you simply want to look like a badass with an unreadable ternary mess, you could return something like this:

 ```scss
 @return if($keep == 'keys', $keys, if($keep == 'values', $values, zip($keys, $values)));